Saturday, May 6th, 2023

 Learn how you can be an active part of this year’s campaign!

 Join hundreds of participants for a fun and family-friendly event.
-The walk route starts at our offices in Waterbury at 1:00pm with a short .6 mile walk to the Rusty Parker Memorial Park and .6 mile walk back.
-Should you want to log more miles, you’re welcome to make the walk several times or utilize the walking path near the Vermont State Offices, along the Winooski River.
-Walk with family, friends or co-workers!
+The walk route will start at the park Pavilion and follow the Veterans’ Memorial Pathway of Honor.
+Should you want to log more miles, you’re welcome to make the walk several times Walk with family, friends or co-workers!

 Vermont weather can be unpredictable, so dress appropriately.
 Walk route is wheelchair and handicapped accessible, so participants of all abilities can participate.
 (Completing all or part of the route is acceptable.)